stefanovic80/geompy/README.md

 ![Alt Text](pictures/pythonInterpreter.png)

-If everything works fine, than jump over this section.
+If everything works fine, than jump over next section.
 In case of any error message, due to any package version mismatch, than you need to create a 'analyticGeomEnv' conda environment.
 So, go back to your OS console, on the "analyticGeometry" folder and type

 `conda env create -f analyticGeomEnv.yml`